The Lighter Side of Transformation

 2. YOGA AND WEIGHT LOSS

-Grateful and shameless plug: If you follow my blog, you already know that I am a passionate DBT Skills trainer, and believe that these courses should be taught in third grade to all humans.
+Grateful and shameless plug: If you follow my blog, you already know that I am a passionate trainer of evidence-based Dialectical Behavior Therapy SkillsΒ and believe that these therapeutic psychoeducation courses should be taught in third grade to all humans.
+(Check out my web site for upcoming groups, which are running throughout the year.)

 4. FOREST BATHING: DEEP HEALING FROM HIKING OR WALKING IN THE WOODS